News

 11. Branding Consistency

-Strong branding across digital menu boards reinforces a restaurant's identity and builds customer trust.
+Strong branding across digital menu boards reinforces a restaurant’s identity and builds customer trust.
 Consistent use of brand colors, fonts, logos, and imagery creates a unified visual experience that customers instantly recognize.
+Digital signs help maintain consistent branding across all customer touchpoints.

 Digital menu boards should maintain the same design elements found in other marketing materials, from social media to physical signage.
 This unified approach extends to the spacing, shifts, and animations used across screens.
 Even promotional content should align with established brand guidelines.